Form BridgeBlog › Update a Google Form Without Losing Response Data

 Before you start: Your Google Sheet needs to be linked to your Google Form as the response destination.
 Go to your form, open the Responses tab, and click Link to Sheets.
 This is a one-time setup done in Google Forms™ itself.

-- Open the Google Sheet linked to your form.
+1. Open the Google Sheet linked to your form.

-- Click Pull from Form to import the current state of your live form into the "Form Questions" sheet.
+3. Click Pull from Form to import the current state of your live form into the "Form Questions" sheet.
 (If this is your first time, click Set Up Sheet instead.)

-- Make your edits in the sheet.
+4. Make your edits in the sheet.
 Update question titles, choices, descriptions, required status, or order as needed.
 Avoid changing the Type column on questions that have existing responses if you want to preserve those response columns.

-- Click Form Bridge > Check for Errors to validate before anything touches your form.
+5. Click Form Bridge > Check for Errors to validate before anything touches your form.

 Get started with the Quick Start guide →

-or install Form Bridge from the Google Workspace Marketplace.
+or install Form Bridge from the Google Workspace™ Marketplace.

 How Form Bridge handles type changes

 If you do change a question's type in the sheet and push, Form Bridge does not silently break things.
-It warns you.
-The post-push summary identifies which questions required a delete-and-recreate so you know exactly which response columns were orphaned.
-This is a Google Forms™ API limitation, not a Form Bridge behavior.
-Any tool that changes question types has to delete and recreate at the API level.
-The difference is that Form Bridge tells you when it happened.
+Before the push runs, a confirmation sidebar appears listing every affected question by name.
+You have to actively click Confirm and Push to proceed — or Cancel to go back and undo the change.
+After the push, the summary shows Type changed: N questions so you know exactly which response columns stopped receiving new data.
+This is a limitation of how Google Forms works, not a Form Bridge behavior.
+Any tool that changes question types has to replace the question entirely.
+The difference is that Form Bridge requires your confirmation before it does so.

 This is also a meaningful difference from competitor tools that delete and recreate every question on every push regardless of whether the type changed.
-Those tools orphan all response columns on every sync, not just when types change.
+Those tools disconnect all response columns on every sync, not just when types change.

 FAQ